English for academic purposes (EAP)

 I'm interested in EAP support - what should I do?

-To get a class timetable, book a one-to-one session or find links to language resources, go to the English for Academic Purposes Moodle page.
+To find more information about the classes as well as academic writing and language resources, go to the English for Academic Purposes Moodle page.

 If you would like to join a class, or if you have any questions, contact Simon Cuddihy